Employers named as non-compliant under the Workplace Gender Equality Act

-WGEA has exercised its statutory powers by naming employers who failed to comply with the Workplace Gender Equality Act 2012 (the Act), by not submitting a report on time.
+The Workplace Gender Equality Agency (WGEA) has exercised its statutory power to name relevant employers that failed to comply with the Workplace Gender Equality Act 2012 (the Act) by not lodging a report on time.
+In accordance with the Act, if a subsidiary corporation is named as non-compliant then the parent company is also named.

 Proof of compliance